whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/templates/metadata/README.md

 2. rename the copied files
 3. edit the copied versions there

-## Relationship to the sample sheet
+## Relationship to the samplesheet

-The sample sheet provides the minimal input required for `nf-core/rnaseq`.
+The samplesheet provides the minimal input required for `nf-core/rnaseq`.

-The metadata files provide richer project context and should always be maintained alongside the sample sheet.
+The metadata files provide richer project context and should always be maintained alongside the samplesheet.

 ## Example